microsoft/vscode-essentials/docs/en/03-customization.md

 ### Customizing the Interface

-Beyond the theme and colors, it is possible to deeply modify the VS Code interface to suit your needs.
-In the title bar, you have several icons that allow you to hide the main panels of the interface, but also customize the interface in more detail by selecting the one on the right:
+Beyond the theme and colors, it is possible to deeply customize the VS Code interface to suit your needs.
+In the title bar, you have four icons that allow you to hide the main panels of the interface, but also customize the interface in more detail by selecting the one on the right:

 ![Customize layout](./images/customize-layout.png)